Hosting and bandwidth provided by MacAce.net.

 BareFeats quickly got their hands on the "Eight Core" Mac Pro as well -- introduced April 4, 2007 and configured with two 3.0 GHz "Quad Core" Xeon X5365 processors -- and found that the "Eight Core" model was "45% faster" in CineBench tests and "56% faster" in Geekbench tests than the 3.0 GHz "Quad Core" model.
 In real-world Photoshop CS3 tests, however, the systems were nearly identical.
 For in-depth testing and analysis regarding this performance gap, be sure to read the full piece.

-To purchase a stock or custom-configured Mac Pro, free of sales tax, please visit site sponsor PowerMax.
-To purchase hard drives or memory for the Mac Pro, please visit Other World Computing.
+To purchase a used Mac Pro, high-quality storage or memory for the Mac Pro, visit site sponsor Other World Computing.